dannng/dannng.github.io/docs/tool_selection_factors.markdown

 - As a digital preservation analyst, I want a tool which makes it clear when filesystem metadata or other elements of a file or disk image are modified so that I can ensure there were no alterations to content.

-## Appendix A: Applying the Tool Selection Factors Through Narrative Profiles
+## Appendix A: Applying the Tool Selection Factors through narrative profiles

 As institutional constraints and affordances range widely, DANNNG created this guide to be as context-neutral as possible so as to be applicable for the widest range of organizations and individuals.
 While complementary to tool registries that describe aspects of various tools, the DANNNG Tool Selection Factors is a stand-alone resource to aid in selection of tools for your particular workflows and context.
 To achieve this, we recommend that you reflect on your local situation and develop a scenario similar to the examples given below.
 Developing a narrative scenario may make it easier for you to determine and prioritize the criteria that are significant for you to achieve a successful outcome.
 Once you have a set of criteria, you can use them along with the factors in this guide to evaluate and select those tools that would work best for your individual and organizational context.